tdwg/tcs2/docs/tcs-terms.md

 **Comments**

-In the Zoological Code, a 'replacement name' is a name established to replace  an already established name.
-The term used in the Botanical Code is 'avowed  substitute'.
-In both Codes (maybe all nomenclatural codes) the latin term  'nomen novum' (nom. nov.) is used as well.
-In the Botanical Code,  `replacementNameFor` is a 'replaced synonym', which is to an avowed  substitute ('nom. nov.') what 'basionym' is to a new combination  ('comb. nov.').
-Unlike `basionym`, `replacementNameFor` can be an  illegitimate name.
+In the Botanical Code the term 'replaced synonym' is used.
+A 'replacement  name' is a name that is published as a substitute for an earlier published  name that is either illegitimate or for which a new combination cannot be  created in the place a taxon is transferred to because of an older blocking  name.

 **Examples**